Second HIV patient is considered cured - Bandera County Courier

 Second HIV patient is considered cured

 It is only the second case worldwide: the HIV patient referred to as the “London patient” is probably cured.
-A functional HIV virus was no longer detectable in the patient about two and a half years after the end of anti-HIV therapy, reports a group led by medical doctor Ravindra Gupta from the University of Cambridge (Great Britain) in the specialist journal “The Lancet HIV”.
-The Tagesspiegel reported a year ago that the first tests had been carried out.
+A functional HIV virus was no longer detectable in the patient about two and a half years after the end of anti-HIV therapy, reports a group led by medical doctor Ravindra Gupta from the University of Cambridge (Great Britain) in the journal “The Lancet HIV”.
+The Tagesspiegel reported a year ago that the first tests had taken place.

 The patient, who had HIV along with HIV, had previously received a special stem cell donation.
 The researchers emphasize that stem cell therapy is a high-risk treatment that is out of the question for most HIV patients.